Discover your God-given heritage in this 10-lesson video and live teaching series.

 • Midrash (Bible Study): 12:30 - 1:30

-*No service or Bible study is held on the last Saturday of the month.
+There are no morning services or Bible study held during the day on the last Saturday of the month.
 Please check our calendar for current event dates and times.